List of United States Air Force munitions squadrons

-All details regarding nuclear deployments within NATO remain secret.
-The only officially acknowledged information is that the standoff (air-dropped) weapons concerned are currently B-61 types which are managed through the Weapons Storage and Security System (WS3).
-WS3 has been constructed in the 1980s and comprised construction of secured vaults – each capable to contain 4 weapons – in the floors of the aircraft shelters.
-The co-storage of the special weapons together with their strike aircraft greatly enhanced their survivability and operational readiness.
-In 1986 the Pentagon released a list of airbases in Europe and in the Far East which have been WS3 equipped.
+Most details about NATO's nuclear deployments are secret.
+The only officially acknowledged information is that the standoff (air-dropped) weapons are currently B61 types managed through the Weapons Storage and Security System (WS3).
+Built in the 1980s, WS3 are vaults that con house four weapons in the floors of the aircraft shelters, making them less vulnerable to attack and more convenient for the strike commander.
+In 1986, the Pentagon released a list of airbases in Europe and in the Far East that have WS3s.